Youth to Adult Healthcare Transition Resources

 Learn about moving from mental health services for youth into the adult services system, and what resources are available in Ontario to help with that change.

 Information and resources to help support the move from care at CHEO to care in the adult health care system.

 Resources to support planned healthcare transitions from pediatric to adult care.

 Information and resources to help youth with chronic health conditions develop the necessary skills and knowledge to advocate for themselves as adults, maintain health-promoting behaviors and utilize adult health-care services appropriately and successfully.

-Information about Saskatchewan income support programs, child and family services, and supports for persons with disabilities.
+Information about Saskatchewan income support programs, child and family services, and assistance for people with disabilities.

 Information about health care for moms and kids in Saskatchewan, supporting their health and well-being as close to home as possible.

 The organization responsible for the delivery of high quality and timely health care for the province of Saskatchewan.

 Information about Yukon health care, disease prevention, disability services and mental health supports.